 Drag Board To Scroll

 Scrolling horizontally can be a pain.
 To make this easier, we added the ability to drag a board to scroll.
 Just find an open place on the board, click and hold, and drag left or right to scroll the board.
 That's much easier than finding a scrollbar and dragging it around.

 Ever need to move or archive all the cards in a list, like archiving everything in your "Done" list?
 We made that really easy.
 Just hover over the list title, click the menu button in the top right corner, and select "Move all Cards in this List…" or "Archive all Cards in this List…".
 Does what it says on the tin.

 Do you keep Trello open in your browser all day?
 If you're using Chrome or Safari, your browser can generate desktop notifications, an emerging web standard.
 Just click the Notifications button in the header, and select "Allow Desktop Notifications…" from the menu.
 Now when you get a notification, a small window with the notification will show up in the corner of your desktop, no matter if your tab is focused.

 Every pro should have their Trello boards available in their pocket.
 We've got you covered.
-We've got apps for iPhone, Android, and Windows 8.
+We've got apps for iPhone, Android.
 I used the iPhone app to look up my grocery list while shopping yesterday.
 Super useful.